For the complete documentation index, see llms.txt.

 note

-Only explicit variable fetching will be effective on using the ActivatedJob as parameter.
+Only explicit variable fetching will be effective when using the ActivatedJob as a parameter.

 Using @Document